phpMyAdmin Complete Usage Guide and Tips

 However, you’ll usually find access to the latest version of phpMyAdmin within your hosting account.
 To access it, navigate to your management dashboard (usually cPanel or Plesk), log in using your credentials, then look for the Databases section – there should be a phpMyAdmin icon inside:

 You can also change phpMyAdmin’s theme if you want to.
-Depending on your host, you should only have access to a couple of themes by default, although others are available.
+Depending on your host, you should only have access to a few themes by default, although others are available.
 Changing themes won’t affect the software’s functionality, of course, but it can make for a better experience if you start using it often.

 4 Tasks phpMyAdmin Can Help You Accomplish